Supervised learning with Scikit-learn

 Democrats voted in favor of both 'satellite' and 'missile'

-1. The classification challenge We have a set of labeled data and we want to build a classifier that takes unlabeled data as input and outputs a label.
+The classification challenge We have a set of labeled data and we want to build a classifier that takes unlabeled data as input and outputs a label.
 So how do we construct this classifier?
 We first need choose a type of classifier and it needs to learn from the already labeled data.
 For this reason, we call the already labeled data the training data.
 So let's build our first classifier!

-2. k-Nearest Neighbors We'll choose a simple algorithm called K-nearest neighbors.
+k-Nearest Neighbors We'll choose a simple algorithm called K-nearest neighbors.
 The basic idea of K-nearest neighbors, or KNN, is to predict the label of any data point by looking at the K, for example, 3, closest labeled data points and getting them to vote on what label the unlabeled point should have.

-3. k-Nearest Neighbors In this image, there's an example of KNN in two dimensions: how do you classify the data point in the middle?
+k-Nearest Neighbors In this image, there's an example of KNN in two dimensions: how do you classify the data point in the middle?

-4. k-Nearest Neighbors Well, if k equals 3,
+k-Nearest Neighbors Well, if k equals 3,

-5. k-Nearest Neighbors you would classify it as red and, if k equals 5, as green.
+k-Nearest Neighbors you would classify it as red and, if k equals 5, as green.

-6. k-Nearest Neighbors and, if k equals 5,
+k-Nearest Neighbors and, if k equals 5,

-7. k-Nearest Neighbors as green.
+k-Nearest Neighbors as green.

-8. k-NN: Intuition To get a bit of intuition for KNN, let's check out a scatter plot of two dimensions of the iris dataset, petal length and petal width.
+k-NN: Intuition To get a bit of intuition for KNN, let's check out a scatter plot of two dimensions of the iris dataset, petal length and petal width.
 The following holds for higher dimensions, however, we'll show the 2D case for illustrative purposes.

-9. k-NN: Intuition What the KNN algorithm essentially does is create a set of decision boundaries and we visualize the 2D case here.
+k-NN: Intuition What the KNN algorithm essentially does is create a set of decision boundaries and we visualize the 2D case here.

-10. k-NN: Intuition Any new data point here will be predicted 'setosa',
+k-NN: Intuition Any new data point here will be predicted 'setosa',

-11. k-NN: Intuition any new data point here will be predicted 'virginica',
+k-NN: Intuition any new data point here will be predicted 'virginica',

-12. k-NN: Intuition and any new data point here will be predicted 'versicolor'.
+k-NN: Intuition and any new data point here will be predicted 'versicolor'.

-13. Scikit-learn fit and predict All machine learning models in scikit-learn are implemented as python classes.
+Scikit-learn fit and predict All machine learning models in scikit-learn are implemented as python classes.
 These classes serve two purposes: they implement the algorithms for learning a model, and predicting, while also storing all the information that is learned from the data.
 Training a model on the data is also called fitting the model to the data.
 In scikit-learn, we use the fit method to do this.
 Similarly, the predict method is what we use to predict the label of an, unlabeled data point.

-14. Using scikit-learn to fit a classifier Now we're going to fit our very first classifier using scikit-learn!
+Using scikit-learn to fit a classifier Now we're going to fit our very first classifier using scikit-learn!
 To do so, we first need to import it.
 To this end, we import KNeighborsClassifier from sklearn dot neighbors.
 We then instantiate our KNeighborsClassifier, set the number of neighbors equal to 6, and assign it to the variable knn.
 Then we can fit this classifier to our training set, the labeled data.
 To do so, we apply the method fit to the classifier and pass it two arguments: the features as a NumPy array and the labels, or target, as a NumPy array.
 The scikit-learn API requires firstly that you have the data as a NumPy array or pandas DataFrame.
 It also requires that the features take on continuous values, such as the price of a house, as opposed to categories, such as 'male' or 'female'.
 It also requires that there are no missing values in the data.
 All datasets that we'll work with now satisfy these final two properties.
 Later in the course, you'll see how to deal with categorical features and missing data.
 In particular, the scikit-learn API requires that the features are in an array where each column is a feature and each row a different observation or data point.
 Looking at the shape of iris data, we see that there are 150 observations of four features.
 Similarly, the target needs to be a single column with the same number of observations as the feature data.
 We see in this case there are indeed also 150 labels.
 Also check out what is returned when we fit the classifier: it returns the classifier itself and modifies it to fit it to the data.
 Now that we have fit our classifier, lets use it to predict on some unlabeled data!

-15. Predicting on unlabeled data Here we have set of observations, X new.
+Predicting on unlabeled data Here we have set of observations, X new.
 We use the predict method on the classifier and pass it the data.
 Once again, the API requires that we pass the data as a NumPy array with features in columns and observations in rows; checking the shape of X new, we see that it has three rows and four columns, that is, three observations and four features.
 Then we would expect calling knn dot predict of X new to return a three-by-one array with a prediction for each observation or row in X new.
 And indeed it does!
 It predicts one, which corresponds to 'versicolor' for the first two observations and 0, which corresponds to 'setosa' for the third.

-k-Nearest Neighbors: Fit
+k-Nearest Neighbors: Fit¶

 Having explored the Congressional voting records dataset, it is time now to build your first classifier.
 In this exercise, you will fit a k-Nearest Neighbors classifier to the voting dataset, which has once again been pre-loaded for you into a DataFrame df.